SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 The above narrative is specific to certain initial conditions.
 To fully understand the effect of the central bank power to set the interest rate *as they choose* we need to consider other scenarios with different starting conditions.
-This is because how the central bank votes on the interest rate is very much determined by what conditions they observe.
+This is because how the central bank voting decisions on setting the interest rate are very much determined by what conditions they observe.

 ```
 TODO: the other starting positions.